Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Our tornado season here never ends, but it's somewhat rare to get a nice warm frontal setup this far south in July.
 The forecast for this day was pretty clear-cut: be on the storm that went up closest to the surface low along the warm front.
 The problem was that this was likely to happen just west of the Mississippi River in eastern Missouri southwest of St. Louis, south of I-44 and west of I-55.
 If you're familiar with this area, you know it's pretty abysmal for storm observing, with hills, trees and winding roads.
 Compounding the situation is that the only available Mississippi river crossings close by are on I-255 on the south side of St. Louis, and at Perryville/Chester - a 70-mile distance between the two!

 I started in Perryville on the warm front, then moved north into Illinois as the front lifted in response to the gusty south winds in place.
 The storm of the day fired west of Potosi in Missouri and quickly produced a tornado near Caledonia, not long after I grabbed this screen capture of three updrafts spinning up mesos (the left-most one here produced the tornado).

 In this type of situation with storms forming not far west of the Mississippi River and far from either available bridge, it is almost always better to wait for the storms in Illinois.
 This can be agonizing, especially when strong circulations are presenting on radar and tornado warnings are issued.
-The problem, again, with intercepting in Missouri is that the terrain/road network is really bad for observing, and plus, you lose the storm once it crosses the river.
+The problem, again, with intercepting in Missouri is that the terrain/road network is really bad for storm observing, and plus, you lose the storm once it crosses the river.
 The only real place with visibility/terrain to intercept in this part of Missouri anyway is along I-55 and the river bottom to the east.
 If you do that, you better hope the storm produces in that narrow strip, otherwise you're done once the storm crosses the river.
 You have a LONG way around to get to a bridge in this area.
 Doable, of course, but you'll lose the storm for *at least* 90 minutes.